dylanmarquezpr/Experiment-2/README.md

 The program outputs the 10×10 ndarray of squares, followed by a filtered array containing only values divisible by 3.
 These results demonstrate efficient data handling using NumPy’s array operations.

+## CONCLUSION

+The experiment is a demonstration of the practical use of NumPy in simplifying mathematical array manipulations and computation.
+The Normalization Problem showed how data can be standardized for consistency in analysis, while the Divisible by 3 Problem showcased array creation and conditional filtering.
+Together, these exercises really showed of how is NumPy in handling numerical tasks that would otherwise be tedious to perform manually.